« »

 … and really that was my only major gripe with his writing.
 I really liked the rest of it.
 His writing style was quite sharp and his examples were to the point.
 His hot and cold stuff I found a bit amusing as well.
 Something interesting I saw while reading was his point on ballerinas dancing on their toes and the exclusion of male figures from ballet.
 I had a conversation last night where we were discussing how male dancers were kind of mocked as being too feminine in their movements.

-1. McLuhan Prophecy Says:
+• McLuhan Prophecy says:

 To make his point McLuhan often used humor.
 The message is the bone that the thief throws to the watch dog to distract him while the thief ( medium)